benw10-1/myChessEngine/README.md

 ## Description

-This is a chess full chess application, it includes a chess board with promotion, en passant, and move validation as well as an engine that uses improved genetic search algorithms to find the "best" move.
+This is a chess full chess application, it includes a chess board with promotion, en passant, and move validation as well as an engine that uses ~~~improved genetic search algorithms~~~ a principal variation search to find the "best" move.
+This entails saving the best move at a previous iteration to search first, finding minimum acceptable moves for the opposing player (to cause beta cutoffs) and evaluating that position if the evauluation is acceptable for both players (beta > evauluation > alpha).
+We also store beta cutoffs to give the search more of a direction

 ## LIVE